Initial Consultation Questions & Answers

 What is joint custody?

-Joint custody as a legal concept which gives the parents the right to any and all information about the children.
+Joint custody as a legal concept that gives the parents the right to any and all information about the children.
 One of the parents is usually the primary custodial parent in a joint custody arrangement, which usually means that they have the final say-so in major decisions about the children.

 What is shared custody?